-- (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage lot boundary; and - (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof
+- (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage property boundary; and - (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage property boundary; and - (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.

-Performance outcomes Acceptable outcomes of the length of the road frontage lot boundary; and (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.
-AO5.8 There is a vegetated area having a depth of at least two (2) metres from the lot boundary, located along all road frontage boundaries of any roads classified as a collector road, arterial road, or main road (other than a boundary adjoining an identified scenic transport route on an overlay map), excluding the access driveway.
+There is a vegetated area having a depth of at

+Performance outcomes Acceptable outcomes least two (2) metres from the property boundary, located along all road frontage boundaries of any roads classified as a collector road, arterial road, or main road (other than a boundary adjoining an identified scenic transport route on an overlay map), excluding the access driveway.